 - All other patent classifications will fall to be heard before the Paris central division, and Paris will take the content that would have gone to the London seat in the interim, until the third seat is confirmed.

 - Single local divisions are expected in Austria, Belgium, Demark, France, Italy, Ireland and The Netherlands

 - 4 local divisions are planned in Germany (Düsseldorf, Mannheim, Munich and Hamburg)

-- Portugal - would prefer to participate in regional divisions to share costs
+- Portugal – unconfirmed but has states it would prefer to participate in regional divisions to share costs

 - Bulgaria, Greece, Cyprus, Romania and Slovenia are planning a regional division